 - Sorting: Collected plastic waste needs to be sorted accordingly so it can be processed further in shredding machine

 - Washing: Sorted plastic waste usually contains dust, adhesive and more impurities that need to be washed away.
 This is done in the washing line at the recycling facility.

 - Shredding: Once segregated and washed now plastic is shredded to smaller pieces by the process of shredding.

 - Identification and Classification of Plastic: After shredding, proper testing of the plastic pellets are conducted in order to ascertain their quality and class.

-- Extruding: Running on the line next step is extrusion, In this process, shredded plastic waste is melted and extruded and converted to plastic granules.
-Also In order to enhance properties of the material, even some extra filling are added to the material
+- Extruding: Running on the line next step is extrusion, In this process, shredded plastic waste is melted and extruded, and converted to plastic granules.
+Also In order to enhance the properties of the material, even some extra filling are added to the material